Well-posedness of the Kadomtsev-Petviashvili hierarchy, Mulase factorization, and Fr\"olicher Lie groups: Preliminaries on diffeological Lie groups

 \textbf{Notation:} for each $u \in \A,$ we note by $[u]_n$ the $A_n$-component of $u.$

 \begin{Theorem} Let

-be an exact sequence of Fr\"olicher Lie groups, such that there is a smooth section $s : H \rightarrow G,$ and such that the trace diffeology from $G$ on $i(K)$ coincides with the push-forward diffeology from $K$ to $i(K).$ We consider also the corresponding sequence of Lie algebras
+be an exact sequence of Fr\"olicher Lie groups, such that there is a smooth section $s : H \rightarrow G,$ and such that the subset diffeology from $G$ on $i(K)$ coincides with the push-forward diffeology from $K$ to $i(K).$ We let